 Virginia is for betting tourism in other states?

 If in-state bettors want to wager on the Cavaliers or Hokies, or any of Virginia’s 12 other Division I collegiate programs, they’ll have to take their gambling dollars to another state.
+One such option will soon be North Carolina, which is set to launch online sports betting in early-2024.

 As we’ve said, the list of affected in-state programs includes both UVa and Virginia Tech, as well as Liberty University and Old Dominion University.
 All four schools are bowl contenders because they reside in the top-level Football Bowl Subdivision (FBS).